 Rebuilding your credit can feel impossible, but with determination, sacrifice, and willpower, you’ll get there.
 Don’t borrow more than you can afford to pay off and make your payments every month, and you’ll be on your way.

 Looking for a secured credit card or a secured personal loan to help you rebuild your credit?
 SuperMoney can help.
-Click here to check out our top recommended secured credit cards, or click here to find out what personal loans you qualify for.
+Check out our top recommended secured credit cards, or find out what personal loans you qualify for.
 It’ll only take a few minutes, and pre-qualifying for loans won’t hurt your credit.